 The foreign currency translation reserve records exchanges differences arising on the translation of foreign controlled subsidiaries.

-Option reserve
+Option / performance rights reserve

-The option reserve records items recognised as expenses on the valuation of director and employee share options.
+The option/performance rights reserve records items recognised as expenses on the valuation of Director and employee share options, performance shares and performance rights.